replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 appropriate values.
 We'll look at the passing values in a later section of the lab when we set up the configuration screen for our application.

-Go to the "Release Editor" tab to add a file to your release.
+Go to the "Release Editor" tab to add a file named `slackernews-chart.yaml` to your release.

 ![Creating a manifest file describing your Helm chart](../assets/creating-the-helmchart-object.png)

 The editor may not open your new file automatically.
 If it doesn't, click on it to open it.
 Add the following content to the file.
 Note that it looks like a Kubernetes custom resource, but it's really not.
 Instead, it's processed by the Admin Console to avoid the complexity of creating a CRD and the relevant controllers.
+The name and version in this file need to match the metadata for our Slackernews Helm chart to identify it correctly.

 ```
 apiVersion: kots.io/v1beta2